laurelherting/lmh-headspace/AWS/services.md

 * Use EC2 to create Linux server to run app to
   * use to create Linux server

-### EC2 Exam Tips
-1. On Demand
-* Pay fixed rate by hour (or by sec) w/ no commitment
-2. Reserved
-* Provides capacity reservation & discounts on hourly charge 1 or 3 year terms
-3. Spot
-* bid price you want for instance capacity
-* greater savings for flex start/end times
-4. Dedicated Hosts
-* Physical EC2 server dedicated for use
-* reduce costs - use existing server-bound software licenses

-* If spot instance is terminated by Amazon EC2, you'll be charged for partial usage
-* If you terminate it yourself, you'll be charged for any hour in which the instance ran.

-* Price / hour charge for several Spot instances
-  * Spot Price

-1. EC2 stands for: Elastic Compute Cloud
-2. Instance Types

 *Good to be aware of instance types, but details won't be on cert exam *FIGHTDRMCPX
 F - FPGA